Irish Parliamentary Party: Parnellism reigns

 Parnell's new Irish Parliamentary Party emerged swiftly as a tightly disciplined—one author described it as "a regiment led by C. S. Parnell and by Michael Davitt" and on the whole, energetic body of parliamentarians with strict rules.
 The inauguration of the "party pledge" in 1884 decisively reinforced that each member was required to sit, act and vote with the party, one of the first instances of a whip (Richard Power) in western politics.
 The members were also paid stipends, or expense allowances from party funds, which helped both to increase parliamentary turnout and enabled middle-class members such as William O'Brien or later D. D. Sheehan attend parliament, long before other MPs first received state pay in 1911.
 The profiles of the 105 Irish MPs had changed considerably since 1868 when 69% were landlords or the sons of landlords, reduced to 47% by 1874.
 Those with professional backgrounds increased from 10% to 23% in the same period, by the early 1890s professionals exceeding 50%.

 Now at his height Parnell pressed Gladstone to resolve the Irish Question with Home Rule, but the Liberals were divided.
 Parnell then sided with the Conservatives.
 Gladstone's second government fell, and Lord Salisbury's Conservatives formed an administration.
 Both parties now courted Parnell.

 The result of Parnell's reforms and reorganisation were fully reflected in the general election of November–December 1885.
-This election was the first to be fought under the extended suffrage of the 1884 Reform Act.
-The Reform Act had increased from 220,000 to 500,000 the number of Irishmen who had a right to vote, many of whom were small farmers.
+This election was the first to be fought under the extended suffrage of the Representation of the People Act 1884.
+The act had increased from 220,000 to 500,000 the number of Irishmen who had a right to vote, many of whom were small farmers.
 The election increased the total Irish Party representation from 63 to 85 seats, which included seventeen in Ulster.
 In January 1886 the INL had developed to 1,262 branches and could claim to contain the vast body of Irish Catholic public sentiment.
 It acted not merely as an electoral committee for the Irish Party, but as local law-giver, unofficial parliament, government, police and supreme court.
 Parnell's personal authority in the organisation was enormous.
 The INL was a formidable political machine built in the traditional political culture of rural Ireland.
 It was an alliance of tenant farmers, shopkeepers and publicans.
 No one could stand against it.

 The party secured a seat in the English city of Liverpool, which contains a large Irish Catholic community.
 T. P. O'Connor won the Liverpool Scotland seat in 1885 and retained it in every election until his death in 1929 – even after the demise of the actual party (O'Connor being returned unopposed in the elections of 1918, 1922, 1923, 1924, and 1929).

 The IPP emerged from the 1885 general election holding the balance of power.
 The Liberals had won 335 seats, but the IPP's 86 seats were enough to keep the 249 Conservatives in power for the time being.